1 Friezland Lane, Greenfield, Oldham, OL3 7EU

 Our Head of Development is a qualified Relationship Development Intervention (RDI) Consultant.
 Our RDI network gives us access to practitioners with many areas of expertise, including top Clinical Psychologists.
 We have successfully used guidance from international practitioners in the past when guidance locally and nationally has not been available for a specific issue.
 We are able to commission other expertise as appropriate and have excellent working relationships with Speech and Language Therapists and Educational Psychologists.

 How are staff trained on extra needs?

 Each new member of staff undertakes an autism training course that is supervised by our Head of Development.
-This course looks at typical early years child development, how autistic development differs, how this impacts the child and their family, and how ‘guiding’ can help to give children with autism another chance to master developmental milestones that they have missed when their autism got in the way.
+This course looks at typical early years child development, how autistic development differs, how this impacts the child and their family, and how using the relationship between a child and their parent can help to give children with autism another chance to master developmental milestones that they have missed when their autism got in the way.

 What activities are there outside the classroom?